clauderic/react-tiny-virtual-list/README.md

 `VirtualList` has no way of knowing when its underlying data has changed, since it only receives a itemSize property.
 If the itemSize is a `number`, this isn't an issue, as it can compare before and after values and automatically call `recomputeSizes` internally.
  However, if you're passing a function to `itemSize`, that type of comparison is error prone.
 In that event, you'll need to call `recomputeSizes` manually to inform the `VirtualList` that the size of its items has changed.

+### Common Issues with PureComponent
+`react-tiny-virtual-list` uses [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent), so it only updates when it's props change.
+Therefore, if only the order of your data changes (eg ['a','b','c'] => ['d','e','f']), `react-tiny-virtual-list` has no way to know your data has changed and that it needs to re-render.

+You can force it to re-render by calling [forceUpdate](https://reactjs.org/docs/react-component.html#forceupdate) on it or by passing it an extra prop that will change every time your data changes.

 ## Reporting Issues
 Found an issue?
 Please [report it](https://github.com/clauderic/react-tiny-virtual-list/issues) along with any relevant details to reproduce it.
 If you can, please provide a live demo replicating the issue you're describing.
 You can [fork this Code Sandbox](https://codesandbox.io/s/kymm7z9qr) as a starting point.